 Every divorce is different, so it is important to consult with an attorney about the specifics of your case, especially regarding child custody.
 A few general custody planning tips include:

-- Understand the disadvantages of moving out of the martial home before an agreement is in place
+- Understand the disadvantages of moving out of the marital home before an agreement is in place.

 Q4.
 What role do my company perquisites play in my divorce as a high net worth individual?

 Perquisites are special privileges you may be allotted through your work.
 For instance, a car allowance, expense allowance or other monetary dispensations might be a part of a high net worth individual’s income.
 These things can be classified as untaxed income, taxed income or a blend of the two.
 The issue of perquisites and their status as untaxed or taxed income is often an issue when there are disputes over child support.